 Want to help save a life?
-Wellness and Rec sponsors two blood drives a semester.
+Wellness and Rec sponsors one blood drives a semester.
 It’s a quick, selfless way to make a difference in our community.
 If you aren’t able to donate blood, you can still help out by donating your time the day of the event to recruit others.
 Blood Drives are located on campus.
 Come out and support a life saving cause!

 Our personal trainers provide you with single or combined services which include: fitness assessments, nutrition coaching, exercise prescription and personalized training.
 Whatever your goals, a personal trainer will guide you with one-on-one sessions and a personalized training program, absolutely FREE!